 Greed in the Sun looks quite strong on Blu-ray from Olive Films.
 Again, only single-layered but contrast is at the higher-end - more the condition of the source, which has solid range.
 I don't know that dual-layering would benefit the visuals extensively.
 There is some minor gloss on the 2.35:1 aspect ratio frame but no moiring.
 The outdoor sequences dominate and, naturally, looked the best.
 There is some impressive desert scenery.
 The Blu-ray gave me a positive viewing presentation.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Another supportive score from Georges Delerue sounding finein the DTS-HD mono track at 879 kbps.
 There is no depth or range to speak of but it seems a faithful transfer without flaws.
 There is some decent depth but nothing dynamic.
-There are burned-in subtitles (French dialogue film) and my Momitsu has identified it as being a region 'A'-locked.
+There are burned-in subtitles (French dialogue film) and my Momitsu has identified it as being a region FREE.

 Only a trailer which is the bare-bones route that Olive are going with their releases.

 About the Reviewer: Hello, fellow Beavers!
 I have been interested in film since I viewed a Chaplin festival on PBS when I was around 9 years old.
 I credit DVD with expanding my horizons to fill an almost ravenous desire to seek out new film experiences.
 I currently own approximately 9500 DVDs and have reviewed over 5000 myself.
 I appreciate my discussion Listserv for furthering my film education and inspiring me to continue running DVDBeaver.
 Plus a healthy thanks to those who donate and use our Amazon links.

 Although I never wanted to become one of those guys who